-This is pattern was made at least since the early 19th century, and it is still being manufactured.
-It is found mainly on thin dishes, bowls, spoons or cups, but not on larger items, usually.
+This is pattern was made at least since the early 19th century, and it is still being manufactured today.
+It is found mainly on dishes, bowls, spoons or cups, but not on larger items, usually.

-A porcelain item with formed shape has the pattern cut out from the clay, making an empty space in the clay.
+A porcelain item with a finished shape has the grain-shaped pattern cut into the clay, making there an empty space.

-When the item is glazed the transparent glaze fills the grain-like shapes.
-Afterwards the firing and decoration is completed as usual.
-The fired item has now pattern with grain-like transparent shapes.
+Later, when the surface of the item is covered with glaze, it fills the cut out shapes.
+The rest of the decoration is completed as usual.
+The fired item has now pattern with translucent grain-like shapes.